ImaginaryProgramming/obsidian-vault-transfer/README.md

     - If the file must overwrite an existing file in the target vault.
 2. Confirm that the target vault and folder exist.
 3. Open the note you want to transfer.
-4. Run `Vault Transfer: Transfer current note to other vault`.
+4. Run `Vault Transfer: Transfer current note to other vault: From settings`.

 ![vault-transfer](https://user-images.githubusercontent.com/92801558/212498180-34ed6ddf-9800-4904-b5a8-209be067e992.gif)